Canadian Pacific Royal Hudson: Excursions

-2860's Return to steam

-On 28 September 2006, the Royal Hudson steamed into the WCRA Squamish station under its own power for the first time since October 1999.
+On September 28, 2006, the Royal Hudson steamed into the WCRA Squamish station under its own power for the first time since October 1999.
 The restoration took just over one year with a cost of over $250,000.
 Money for the restoration was provided wholly by donations.
 The WCRA also had difficulty locating missing parts.
 Some of the major components, such as the trailing truck, were borrowed from sister engine 2850.
 The borrowed parts had to be returned when 2850 was put on public display.
 WCRA replaced the borrowed tailing truck with one that was being used at a mine, which had salvaged the truck from a Royal Hudson due for scrap.
 The truck turned out to have been taken off of 2860 when it was sitting on the scrap line in the 1960s.
-The association plans to operate 2860 on excursion runs and at special events.
-Due to the strict "no steam" policy that CP and CN have, the excursions are restricted to special occasions only.
-2860 is steamed up regularly for publicity and to salute passing passenger trains.
+Over the next four years, 2860 was steamed up regularly for publicity and to salute passing passenger trains, including the Whistler Mountaineer (which the locomotive lead to Squamish on May 16 2009).
+Other runs were made on CN (Formerly BC Rail) and CPKC trackage, mainly for transfer moves, and BNSF and Southern Railway of British Columbia trackage, which were excursions to White Rock and Cloverdale.

-On 9 December 2010, the ex-CP 2860 and the Royal Hudson trainset were scheduled to depart North Vancouver for Squamish at 12:30 pm on the last of its scheduled excursion trips in 2010.
-The ex-CP 2860's certification expired in January 2011 and the cost of the necessary work was estimated at over CA$1 million.
+On December 9, 2010, the 2860 and the Royal Hudson train-set were scheduled to depart North Vancouver for Squamish at 12:30 pm on the last of its scheduled excursion trips in 2010.
+The 2860's certification expired in January 2011 and the cost of the necessary work was estimated at over CA$1 million.
 The December 9 trip was likely its last for a long time.

+As of 2010, 2860 is still owned by the British Columbia government, but is on permanent loan to the West Coast Railway Association (WCRA) and housed at the West Coast Railway Heritage Park in Squamish.